Jafner/Jafner.net/homelab/README.md

             # more modular system) use docker-compose.yml to
             # define their stack configuration.
             .env
-            # contains environment variables to be used by multiple
+            # contains volume mapping env vars, used automatically by
-            # containers within a stack
+            # docker-compose to expand ${...}.
             README.md
             # if a service stack has documentation specific to itself,
             # it will be contained within this file.
 This usually contains